Login

 9. Can you provide purchase prices and 2-3 lease terms?

 Most mailing equipment transactions are renewals of current agreements.
-The vendors may try to do the easiest path and get you to renew the current or new equipment at similar terms.
-We recommend doing a cost comparison between leasing and purchasing as well as looking at 2-3 lease terms.
-To make it easy for you, ask the vendor to provide purchase pricing as well as 36, 48 and 60 month lease terms so you can make the best decision.
+Vendors may try to renew your current or new equipment on similar terms.
+We recommend doing a cost comparison between leasing and purchasing and looking at 2-3 lease terms.
+Ask your vendor to provide purchase pricing as well as 36, 48, and 60-month lease terms so you can make the best decision.

 10. What can we do to get the price reduced?

-It never hurts to ask the question to try to get lower pricing.
-Here are some things to try that may help?
+It never hurts to ask how to get lower pricing.
+Consider asking your vendor:

-· Are you adding in any remaining balance from our current agreement and if so what would be the cost if we waited until the end of our current lease to renew?
+• Are you adding any remaining balance from our current agreement, and what would be the cost if we waited until the end of our current lease to renew?

 Adam Lewenberg, CMDSS, MDC, President of Postal Advocate Inc., runs the largest Mail Audit and Recover firm in the United States.
-Their mission is to help entities with large numbers of locations reduce mail related expenses, recover lost postage funds, and simplify visibility and oversight.
-Over the last year, they have helped their clients save an average of 63% and over $3 million on equipment, fees and lost postage.
-He can be reached at (617)372-6853 or
+Their mission is to help entities with numerous locations reduce mail-related expenses, recover lost postage funds, and simplify visibility and oversight.
+Over the last year, they have helped their clients save an average of 63% and over $3 million on equipment, fees, and lost postage.
+He can be reached at (617) 372-6853 or adam.lewenberg@postaladvocate.com.

 11 Questions to Ask Your OEM